CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is a solid skill description that clearly identifies its niche (Clerk SDK), provides explicit trigger guidance, and answers both what and when.
-Its main weakness is that the capability descriptions are somewhat general—mentioning 'authentication flows' and 'accessing user data' without listing more specific concrete actions like session management, middleware configuration, or webhook handling.
+Its main weakness is that the capability descriptions are somewhat general—mentioning 'authentication flows' and 'accessing user data' rather than listing specific Clerk SDK operations or patterns.
+The explicit trigger phrases and 'Use when' clause are strong additions.

 Suggestions

-Add more specific concrete actions such as 'configure Clerk middleware, manage session tokens, handle webhooks, set up sign-in/sign-up flows' to improve specificity.
+Add more specific concrete actions like 'configure middleware, manage session tokens, implement webhook handlers, set up multi-tenant organizations' to improve specificity.

 DimensionReasoningScore